PaulKatigbak/Rocket-Simulation/README.md

 ### How to Run:

-1. Clone the repository on your machine.
+1. Clone the repository on your machine or download it as a zip (your choice).
 2. Using your IDE  (preferably VSCode), open the project folder.
 3. Run the main.py file.